 The main reason for people to carry out this trend is dowry.

-Sadly, marriage has turned into a profit making business in Bihar wherein families of well to do grooms ask for exorbitant amounts of money from the bride’s family as a precondition for carrying out the wedding.
+Sadly, marriage has turned into a profit-making business in Bihar wherein families of well-to-do grooms ask for exorbitant amounts of money from the bride’s family as a precondition for carrying out the wedding.
 Because of this many girls from humble backgrounds are rarely able to dream of marrying a wealthy man of high ranking.

 To fight this social evil and secure the future of their vulnerable daughters, people of Bihar have introduced this practice of Pakarva Vivah.
 This is because they find it fairly easy and cheap to just kidnap the suitable groom instead of paying a lump sum dowry and arrange an expensive wedding.

 Thus, by the looks of it, the root of the problem of this highly disturbing practice is much deeper than it seems.
-This trend is nothing but the result of the regressive mindset of a deeply patriarchal society which holds the belief that a woman’s sole purpose is to find a suitable match by paying huge amounts of money.
+This trend is nothing but the result of the regressive mindset of a deeply patriarchal society that holds the belief that a woman’s sole purpose is to find a suitable match by paying huge amounts of money.
 And that makes her a mere object to be tossed around in the hands of her own people.

 Images Source: Google Images